Contributor Guidelines

 Java code style

-Essentially the IntelliJ default Java style, but with two-space indents and Google-style imports.
+Essentially the Android Studio/IntelliJ default Java style, but with two-space indents and Google-style imports.

 - Spaces, not tabs.